 Fewer bacteria and sweat down there make it smell better, and feel cleaner and fresher.

 No, manscaping is not necessary.
 You don’t need to do it, but it is greatly recommended.
 As I’ve discussed above, manscaping provides you some key hygienic benefits.

 However, better hygiene is not the only benefit of manscaping.
 It also has a lot of other perks.

-According to a Cosmopolitan poll, a little bit over half of the men stated that the reason they groomed their pubic region was that it made them feel more attractive.
+According to a Cosmopolitan poll, a little bit over half of the men stated that the reason they groomed their nether region was that it made them feel more attractive.

-So if you feel bigger down there, this can boost confidence and make you feel more attractive to the opposite sex.
+So if you feel bigger down there, this can boost your confidence.
 And as with most things, having more confidence will also make you perform much better.

-In addition, there have also been reports saying that men who regularly groom down there receive more oral action from their partners (don’t hold us to this though).
+In addition, there have also been reports saying that men who regularly groom down there receive more attention from their partners (don’t hold us to this though).
 In other words, it’s a win-win for both you and your partner.

 So, is manscaping necessary?
-Certainly not, but it provides a lot of benefits that can make it worthwhile to do, your hygiene and overall sex life being two of them.
+Certainly not, but it provides a lot of benefits that can make it worthwhile to do, your hygiene life being one of them.